Outer approximation algorithms for convex vector optimization problems: The algorithm and variants

-\paragraph{Algorithm DLSW.} Dörfler et al. \cite{Dorfler2020} recently propose a vertex selection rule that uses the inner approximation obtained in each iteration.
-Accordingly, for each vertex of the current outer approximation $P^k$, the following problem is solved:
+\paragraph{Algorithm DLSW.} Dörfler et al. \cite{Dorfler2020} propose a vertex selection rule that uses the inner approximation obtained in each iteration.
+Accordingly, for each vertex $v$ of the current outer approximation $P^k$, the following problem, which measures the distance from $v$ to the current inner approximation $\mathcal{I}^k:=\cl\conv f(\bar{\mathcal{X}}^{k})+C$, is solved: